 About the Heritage Reformed Congregations

-The HRC is a solidly Biblical, Reformed, and orthodox denomination that is confessionally rooted in the Continental Reformation and influenced greatly by English Puritanism.
-The word "Heritage" in the title reflects a commitment and desire to be true to this rich legacy.
+The HRC is a solidly Biblical, orthodox denomination that is confessionally rooted in the Continental Reformation and influenced greatly by English Puritanism.
+The word “Heritage” in the title reflects a commitment and desire to be true to this rich legacy.
+Heritage Reformed churches are earnest about believing Reformed doctrine with our minds, experiencing Reformed truth in our hearts, and living the Reformed faith throughout our lives.

 Goal and Vision